semgrep/semgrep-docs/docs/supported-languages.md

 To install and run Semgrep Pro Engine, see [Semgrep Pro Engine overview](/deepsemgrep/deepsemgrep-introduction/).

-### Known Limitations
+### Known limitations

-<b>CommonJS</b>
+#### CommonJS

-Currently Semgrep Pro does not handle all cases of CommmonJS imports, if you create a function and assign it to an export later Semgrep Pro does not capture this today, read [this page](https://semgrep.dev/docs/deepsemgrep/deepsemgrep-examples/#es6-and-commonjs) for more information.
+Currently Semgrep Pro does not handle all cases of CommonJS imports.
+See [Known limitations](/deepsemgrep/deepsemgrep-examples/#known-limitations) in Semgrep Pro Engine documentation.

 <b>Regressions in Semgrep Pro</b>